Deep Dive into Immediately Invoked Function Expressions (IIFE) in JavaScript

 A function that calls itself right after being defined?
 What sorcery is this?

-But it turns out IIFEs are a clever way to create scope in JavaScript and prevent variable pollution in the global namespace.
+But it turns out IIFEs are a clever way to create scope in JavaScript and prevent variable pollution in the global namespace, akin to how a Java IDE for Linux keeps your project organized and clean.

 They’re used everywhere in JS and once you understand them, you’ll be writing IIFEs all over the place too.